 While both CT scans and MRIs are non-invasive and low-risk procedures, understanding each method’s risks and benefits is helpful as you meet with your doctor.

-Author: Andrea Cunningham, RN, BSN
+Website Content by Andrea Cunningham, RN, BSN

 Medical Review by Seth Means, MD